 Our core purpose is to give disadvantaged or disengaged young people opportunities to gain confidence, skills and qualifications and improve their prospects while having fun and expressing themselves creatively.

-During weekdays, children and young people are referred to Vic Studios by schools, social services, charities, community organisations and parents.
+During weekdays, children and young people are referred to Vic Studios by schools, social services, charities, community organisations and families.

-Afternoons, evenings and at weekends, local bands, musicians and singers use our facilities to rehearse, mix and record, take music lessons with our tutors, learn to use the equipment, make videos and socialise.
+After (and before) school, children come to us for music lessons, use our facilities to rehearse, mix and record, take music, learn to use music technology, make videos and socialise.

 “Everyone who uses Vic Studios is putting back into the local community by contributing to our core work with disadvantaged young people.”
 Chris Lloyd, Chairman, Vic Studios